gbumps/react-native-scrollable-tabstring/README.md

 ```

 ## Limitation
-This component allows you to customize some Flatlist props as well.
+This component allows you to customize some Flatlist props on Tab Name and ScrollView props as well.
 However, you should avoid some of properties like `onScroll`, `renderItem`, `CellRendererComponent`, `horizontal` as may result some issues.

 Furthermore, this component doesn't support on load more yet due to heavily calculated, still working on this :p